vriveraPeersyst/docs.xrplevm.org/pages/users/index.md

 ---

-Whether you want to test-drive decentralized applications, bridge assets seamlessly, or just experiment with what’s possible on this next-gen EVM-compatible chain, **XRPL EVM Testnet is live and ready**.
+Whether you want to test-drive decentralized applications, bridge assets seamlessly, or just experiment with what’s possible on this next-gen EVM-compatible chain, **XRPL EVM is live and ready**.

 💡 Ready to build?
 Don’t miss our [developer guides](../developers/developing-smart-contracts/develop-a-smart-contract.md) for deploying and interacting with smart contracts.